martinpoljak/image-optimizer/README.md

 Where `:strip` option indicates it should strip all metadata from JPEG files.
 Default is `true`. `:level` indicates level of PNG optimization.
 Default is `7`.

+For *command line* usage see help for the `image-optimizer` command.

 ## Requirements